-- 1. Turn the ignition switch to ON (II). - 2.
-Press the SELECT button repeatedly until the engine oil life display or the service message is displayed.
+- 1. Turn the ignition switch to the ON (II) position. - 2.
+Press the SELECT button repeatedly until the engine oil life is displayed.

-3. Press the RESET button for about 10 seconds.
-You will see a "MAINT RESET" message.
+3. Press the TRIP/RESET button for about 10 seconds.
+The engine oil life and the maintenance item code(s) will blink.